 \subsection{Simulation Experiments}

-The intention of the score-guidance design is to enlarge the disparity between the normal and abnormal samples, especially for those fall into the transition fields, during the training process.
-To verify that, we conduct simulation experiments to observe the change of anomaly scores during the model training.
+The score-guided regularization is designed to intensify the differentiation between normal and abnormal samples during the training process.
+To verify that, we conduct simulation experiments to observe the change in anomaly scores during the model training.
 We compare our SG-AE model with AutoEncoder (AE)~\cite{ae} and RDP~\cite{rdp} in three artificial datasets.

 \textbf{Data generation}.
 As illustrated in Figure~\ref{fig:simulation}, we generate a one-dimensional dataset and two two-dimensional datasets.
 The normal data are shown in blue while the abnormal data are in red.
 We utilize different equations to generate datasets of different complexity.
 For the one-dimensional scenario, we sample data points from Gaussian distribution $\mathcal{N}(\mu,\sigma^{2})$ in geometric coordinates.
-For the two-dimensional scenarios, we generate data via controlling two variables in the polar coordinates and then transform them into geometric coordinates.
+To generate samples in two-dimensional scenarios, we control two variables in polar coordinates and then transform them into geometric coordinates.
 One variable follows a Gaussian distribution and the other follows a uniform distribution.
-The normal and abnormal data are sampled with different mean $\mu$ and same variance $\sigma^{2}$.
+The normal and abnormal data are sampled with different mean $\mu$ and the same variance $\sigma^{2}$.
 The detailed equations are shown in Figure~\ref{fig:simulation}.

 \textbf{Settings}.
 The training and testing sets are independently generated, each with 10,000 data samples.
-The ratio of the abnormal to normal data is one to nine.
-In the testing sets, we use three values to divide each dataset into four parts $({\rm{R}}_0{\sim}{\rm{R}}_3)$, as shown in Figure~\ref{fig:simulation}.
-Based on the 3-$\sigma$ rule, the thresholds are chosen with Gaussian parameters $\mu$ and $\sigma$: $\{\mu+\sigma, \mu+2\sigma, \mu+3\sigma \}$.
-Most of the data in ${\rm{R}}_0$ are normal, namely \textit{obvious}-\textit{normal}.
+The ratio of abnormal to normal data is one to nine.
+In the testing sets, we use three thresholds to divide each dataset into four parts $({\rm{R}}_0{\sim}{\rm{R}}_3)$, as shown in Figure~\ref{fig:simulation}.
+For a normal distribution, the more off-center a sample is, the less likely it is to appear and the more likely it is to be an anomaly.
+Therefore, we could use the 3-$\sigma$ rule to select the thresholds, that is $\{\mu+\sigma, \mu+2\sigma, \mu+3\sigma \}$ Most of the data in ${\rm{R}}_0$ are normal, namely \textit{obvious}-\textit{normal}.
 Similarly, ${\rm{R}}_3$ is regarded as \textit{obvious}-\textit{abnormal}; ${\rm{R}}_1$ and ${\rm{R}}_2$ are two transition fields.
 In each field, we calculate the difference between the average anomaly scores of abnormal data and normal data.
 That is,